dinarrow/dinarrow.github.io/_posts/2019-10-09-project-and-build-notes.md

 Build, data and library directories should be generally ignored as these contain either dynamic material or material sourced elsewhere ( other Git repositories).
 However certain files in those directories ( scripts for example) can be forced into the repository as required.

 Note that including cloned repositories as Sub-repositories in the main Git is avoided unless the main repository is to be publicly publish and/or the relationship between various versions and branches need to be maintained.
 Otherwise it is simpler on a project moving in the forward direction to manually push the cloned repositories as and (only) when required to limit any effect external changes may have.

+Finally it can be an advantage to set up special branches in the repository that contain a subset of directory/file structure.
+For example a Document Branch can be declared with documentation material only being committed via this branch.
+This allows the documents to be pulled into other branches or published separately without the overhead and effects of the individual branch variations.